Who We Are

 We work directly with filmmakers and producers to ensure that captions are accurate and true to a film's intentions, meeting highest quality captioning standards

-Help blind audiences to better understand the visual world of your film or video with concise, vivid audio descriptions
+We bring the visual world of your film or video to life with concise, vivid audio descriptions for audiences who are blind or have low vision

 We serve as your Access Coordinator, connecting you to the best local service providers, including audio describers, sign language interpreters, real-time transcribers, and more